ashimmin/old-site/_posts/2018-03-05-from-marble-to-chocolate.md

 martha reugine

+<br><br>
+---
-“best reviews in italy means nothing in the art world, you need abroad exposure to get anywhere.”
+“best reviews in Italy means nothing in the art world, you need abroad exposure to get anywhere.”

 “Foundations are powerful for granting rights of peoples arts. “you can’t reproduce this one, but you can reproduce this one” “History is history, estates of the artists can do what they want.

-hides paintings on the borders so if a law changes in switzerland or italy, they can move them over quickly
+hides paintings on the borders so if a law changes in Switzerland or Italy, they can move them over quickly
+---
 <br>
 <br>
 <br>